Mighty Long Fall

 She saw Leviticus' lips part, about to say something, when the sound of Madeline’s intercom buzzer interrupted.
 It was the concierge from the downstairs lobby.

 "Yes?"
-Madeline queried, her discomfort obvious in her voice.
+Madeline queried, discomfort evident in her voice.

 "A courier has arrived for you ma'am," the voice crackling over the speaker replied.